mariadb-corporation/MaxScale/Documentation/Filters/Top-N-Filter.md

 options=case,extended
 ```

-## Filter Parameters
+### Filter Parameters

-The top filter has one mandatory parameter, `filebase`, and a number of optional parameters.
+The top filter has one mandatory parameter, `filebase`, and a number of optional

-### Filebase
+parameters.

+#### `filebase`

 The basename of the output file created for each session.
-The session ID is added to the filename for each file written.
+The session ID is
+added to the filename for each file written.
 This is a mandatory parameter.

 ```
 filebase=/tmp/SqlQueryLog
 ```

-The filebase may also be set as the filter, the mechanism to set the filebase via the filter option is superseded by the parameter.
-If both are set the parameter setting will be used and the filter option ignored.
+The filebase may also be set as the filter, the mechanism to set the filebase

-### Count
+via the filter option is superseded by the parameter.
+If both are set the
+parameter setting will be used and the filter option ignored.

+#### `count`

 The number of SQL statements to store and report upon.